xavierchia/xavierchia.github.io/_posts/2020-07-21-humble-ideation.md

 But if you niche your idea down and develop, say, a note-taking app for med students who focus on dermatology, chances are high that some of them will take notice.
 And, as mentioned above, this strategy works especially well if you're a dermatology student yourself.

-The key is to realize how few customers you really need to make a significant income and that people are willing to pay a lot more for specialized solutions.
-For example, to make $1,000,000 you have to
+The key is to realize how few customers you really need to make a comfortable income and that people are willing to pay a lot more for specialized solutions.
+For example, to make $5,000 per month you have to

-- Sell a $1000 product to 1000 people,
+- Sell a $100 product to 50 people,
-- Sell a $200 product to 5000 people,
+- Sell a $20 product to 250 people,
-- Sell a $10 product to 100,000 people.
+- Sell a $10 product to 550 people.

+There are almost 8 billion people on this planet.
+And you just have need to reach 500 of them to sustain your independence.

 Niching down in combination with scratching your own itch works best if your not living a 0815 life.

-To paraphrase Haruki Murakami, if you only do what everyone else is doing, you'll only be able to come up with ideas that everyone else is having.
+>To paraphrase Haruki Murakami, if you only do what everyone else is doing, you'll only be able to come up with ideas that everyone else is having.

 Hence, try to identify areas of your life that make you unique by answering questions like the following: